H-1B Specialty Occupation Workers

 H-4 Visa and Status for Family Members

 Immediate family members (spouse and children under 21) are permitted to accompany and H-1B worker to the U.S. under the H-4 Visa category.
-Individuals in the U.S. under H-4 status cannot work or obtain a Social Security Number (SSN).
+Children in the U.S. under H-4 status cannot work or obtain a Social Security Number (SSN).
 They can, however, attend an educational institution and typically obtain a Driver’s License.
+As of May 26, 2015, qualifying spouses holding H-4 status can apply to the Department of Homeland Security for work authorization.

 Change in the H-1B Employment